LuCeHe/MAC_cell/README.md

 # keras MAC cell

 Keras adaptation of the article [Compositional Attention Networks for Machine Reasoning](https://arxiv.org/pdf/1803.03067.pdf).
+The .zip *CLEVR_v1.0.zip* can be downloaded from [here](https://s3-us-west-1.amazonaws.com/clevr/CLEVR_v1.0.zip) (18 Gb) or from the [official website](https://cs.stanford.edu/people/jcjohns/clevr/), and has to be saved in the data folder for the data generator to find everything automatically.

 Still work in progress, but maybe making it public can help me figure out what is missing.